 1. Review the Existing Enterprise Release Management Process

-As Enterprise Release Management is concerned with ensuring all child releases and work packages arrive at the same time within a defined window, it is essential to establish a Release Strategy with regular windows that enable new features to be deployed to customers at regular intervals.
 The frequency of these windows is typically monthly or quarterly and is driven by responsiveness required by customers as well as the complexity of the IT environment.
 The most successful Enterprise Release Management functions are those that are exercised regularly and tweak their processes slightly each release based on the lessons they learn.

 3. Invest in the right people to be custodians of the Enterprise Release Function.

 The key personnel that participate in a successful release function, which is concerned with managing the smooth path of new features or changes through the various pre-production transitions include the Release Manager, Environment Manager, Test Manager and Implementation Manager